 1949

 The Avalon was sold to a group of Cincinnati investors.
-Over the next 13 years, she became the most widely-traveled river steamboat in American history.
+Over the next 13 years, she became the most widely-traveled river steamboat of her size in American history.

 1962